MicrosoftDocs/bi-shared-docs/docs/analysis-services/instances/encryption-upgrade.md

 author: kfollis
 monikerRange: "asallproducts-allversions || >= sql-analysis-services-2022"
 ---
-# Upgrade encryption
+# Enhanced encryption

 [!INCLUDE[appliesto-sqlas](../includes/appliesto-sqlas.md)]

-SQL Server 2022 Analysis Services CU1 and later includes enhanced encryption for certain write operations to the model database schema.
-To ensure your model databases use the latest encryption, those databases must be upgraded.
+SQL Server 2022 Analysis Services (SSAS) CU1 and later versions include enhanced encryption for certain write operations to the model database schema.
+When upgrading from an earlier SSAS version, you must update your model databases to use the latest encryption.
 If encryption isn't upgraded, certain database schema write operations, such as adding a new data source or altering connection strings are blocked and an error is returned.

 > [!CAUTION]
-> New or upgraded Analysis Services databases with enhanced encryption cannot be loaded if SQL Server CU1 is uninstalled.
+> New or upgraded Analysis Services databases with enhanced encryption cannot be loaded on earlier versions of SQL Server Analysis Services.

-## Tabular mode
+## Upgrading Tabular model databases

 For tabular model databases at the 1600 and higher compatibility level, the following error can be returned during certain schema write operations: